 If a sponsor does not comply with its duties under the sponsor licence, it runs the risk of having its licence suspended whilst it is being investigated by UKVI and subsequently downgraded or revoked.

-During a suspension, the sponsor will be prevented from assigning a Certificate of Sponsorship to any new Tier 2 hires.
+During a suspension, the sponsor will be prevented from assigning a Certificate of Sponsorship to any new hires for the Skilled Worker or ICT visas.
 However the sponsor will still be required to comply with its obligations to the sponsored workers.

 Where UKVI suspends a licence without further investigation, it will set out in writing the reasons for suspension and the sponsor has 20 working days to respond by setting out any mitigation.
 UKVI will then provide a final decision.